Sunday, February 15, 2026

 Josh would always let you know where you stood with him and stand up for what he thought was right, even if you disagreed.
 Sometimes this got him in trouble, but he wanted his children to know it was okay to let their voices be heard.

-Josh was preceded in death by his mother, Diane Harvey Sullivan; his maternal grandparents, Kenneth Clark and Willow Dean Kennedy Clark; his uncles, Kenneth Malcolm Harvey and Kenny Glisson; and his in-laws, Kenneth and Sheila Patterson.
+Josh was preceded in death by his mother, Diane Harvey Sullivan; his maternal grandparents, Kenneth Clark and Willow Dean Kennedy Harvey; his uncles, Kenneth Malcolm Harvey and Kenny Glisson; and his in-laws, Kenneth and Sheila Patterson.

 He is survived by his loving wife of twenty-four years, Kimberly Patterson Sullivan; daughter, Faith Claranna Sullivan; son, Jacob “Jake” Kenneth Sullivan; father, Sonny Sullivan (Glinda); brothers, Justin Sullivan, Joey Sullivan (Caitlin); sister, Alex Sullivan (Joseph); sister-in-law, Kayla Ware (Zach); brother-in-law, Brad Patterson (Susan); nieces and nephews, Rhett Sullivan, Rivers Sullivan, Thomas Patterson; paternal grandparents, Dewey Lafern and Maxine King Sullivan; aunts and uncles, Wanda Glisson, Jennifer Niles (Tom); special family members, Uncle Jimmy and Kathy Shoemake, Kayla Robinson Everett (bonus daughter), bonus niece and nephews, Jake Everett, Lily Everett, Lydia Everett, Cindy-Ann Everett, and Quade Norris.

 The family will receive friends on Friday, December 12, 2025, at Tutor Funeral Home in Magee, MS, from 5:00 pm to 8:00 pm.
 Funeral services will be held on Saturday, December 13, 2025, at 11:00 am at Maranatha Baptist Church in Mount Olive, MS, with Bro.
 H.B.
 Floyd, Bro.
-Judy Jackson and Bro.
+Rudy Jackson and Bro.
 Josh Tutor officiating.
 Interment will follow in Maranatha Cemetery.

 Pallbearers are Joey Sullivan, Lance Morgan, Phillip Magee, Tony Austin, Kevin Austin, Jarrod Smith, and Benjie Purser.
 Honorary pallbearers are Jimmy Shoemake, Justin Sullivan, Rhett Sullivan, Thomas Patterson, Quade Norris, Jake Everett, Scotye Glisson, Evan Niles, Kenneth Niles, Michael Eason, James Middleton, Calvin Vowell, Rodney Jenkins, Pete Casio, Dennis Ainsworth, Ray White, Steve Luckey, Helena Ag Crew-Mize Division, and Mize Volunteer Fire Department.